galeo/transient-showcase/README.md

 ### Dynamic Descriptions

 **Note:** The property list style for dynamic descriptions is the same for both prefixes and suffixes.
-Add `:description symbol-or-lambda-form` to the group vector or suffix list.
+Add<code>:description symbol-or-lambda-form</code>to the group vector or suffix list.

 ```elisp